piper-of-dawn/KumarsNotes/Diary/journal.md

 - Write code for react native everyday (5)
 - Maintain the gym streak.
 (5)
 - Maintain the getting up early streak.
 (5)
-- Start conceptualising the algorithmic trading (5)
+- Start conceptualizing the algorithmic trading (5)

 # OUTCOME STACK (Sprint May 31, 2023 to June 7, 2023):